So Long, Stooge: Development

-In 1982, during a train trip, producer Christian Spillmaecker read several novels, including Tchao Pantin, a crime book recently released by Alain Page.
+In 1982, during a train trip, producer Christian Spillmaecker read several novels, including Tchao Pantin, a recently published crime novel by Alain Page.
 He was thrilled by the story and later lent the book to Claude Berri.
-While not particularly interested at first, Berri came to think that Lambert could be a fitting role for Coluche.
-Berri had a long working history with Coluche, to whom he had given his first film role in Le Pistonné (1970), later directing him in the comedy hit Le Maître d'école (1981) and producing several other films with him.
-Berri bought the adaptation rights to the novel and pitched the project to the actor who initially turned it down, being reluctant to play such a dark role.
+Although Berri was not particularly impressed at first, he eventually realized that Lambert could be a fitting role for Coluche.
+Berri had a long working history with Coluche, whom he had cast in his first film role in Le Pistonné (1970).
+He later directed him in the comedy hit Le Maître d'école (1981) and produced several of his other vehicles.
+Berri bought the adaptation rights to the novel and pitched the project to the actor, who initially turned it down as he was reluctant to play such a dark role.

-According to Frédérique "Fred" Romano, his girlfriend at the time, Coluche was a complexed man who disliked not feeling in control, which contributed to his refusal.
-Eventually, Coluche changed his mind as he owed a large tax debt which the salary offered by Berri would allow him to pay off.
-He half-heartedly accepted Berri's offer.
-At the time, the actor was also going through a bad patch as his wife Véronique had left him with their two children.
+According to Frédérique "Fred" Romano, his girlfriend at the time, Coluche was a complex man who felt insecure when not in control, which contributed to his refusal.
+Eventually, Coluche changed his mind and half-heartedly accepted the role, as he owed a large tax debt which the salary offered by Berri would allow him to pay off.
+At the time, the actor was also going through personal problems: his wife Véronique had left him with their two children.
 Following their divorce, he had developed a drug addiction.
 Coluche was also reeling from the suicide of his friend Patrick Dewaere, for which he felt responsible.
 His personal suffering helped him add depth to his portrayal of Lambert.
 At the time of filming, both he and Romano were still struggling with drug addiction.

 Richard Anconina, then little known to the general public, was cast as Bensoussan.
 Lola's portrayal in the film was partially based on Fred Romano.
 Berri considered casting Romano herself, but she turned down the offer.
 The role went to Agnès Soral, whom Berri had already directed as a teenager in the 1977 film Un moment d'égarement.
 These would prove to be the breakthrough roles for both Anconina and Soral.